 Some food distributors will come to the farm, pick up the food, and handle everything else: cleaning, processing, and delivering the food to buyers.
 However, others may require you to do some cleaning and processing.
 You will need to research the food distributors that serve your area to find one that fits your needs best.

-What Do I Need to Start Selling to a Distributor?
+What You Need to Start Selling to a Distributor

 You will need to make sure your products and farm processes meet the distributor's requirements.

 - Legal product.
 You can start by ensuring that your product is legal to sell.
 Things like raw cider, for example, may not be legal to sell in your state.
 You should check with your state Department of Agriculture and Department of Health and Human Services as well as the United States Food and Drug Administration to make sure that your product is licensed, labeled, and legal to sell in your state.
 No distributor can purchase an illegal product.